alexa-pi/AlexaPi/README.md

 You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`
+Once the adjustments have been made, you can save the settings using `alsactl store`

 ### Advanced Install